aggrawal-ankur/gitbook/content/docs/build-process.md

 - Each assembly instruction is translated into its binary machine-code form (opcodes + operands).
 - Relocation entries are created for instructions involving symbols whose runtime address is not yet known.
 - Everything (machine instructions and data organized in sections, symbol tables and relocation records) is packed into a relocatable object file.
-- The object file follows the ELF specification for its structure.
+- The relocatable object file follows the ELF specification for its structure.

 The assembler can be used on the `.s` file generated previously.
 ```bash